annatequilaa/Unit-3/quizzes/quiz034.md

 # Quiz034 2025/01

 ## Paper solution
-This was done on computer because it's kivy
+This was done on computer

 ## Code
 ```.py